slounges/Lounges_SVG_Marketplace_Upgrades/README.md

 ## Description
 This repo is for the SVG Icon Marketplace!
 It includes 10 icons made in AI, displayed on a website as stickers being sold.
-The website includes html, css, javascript features with ui/ux upgrades.
+The website includes html, css and javascript features with ui/ux upgrades.

 ## MIT Liscence